kellydunn/golang-geo/README.md

      ...

-     // You can also find the Haversine Distance between two points distance := p.Haversine(p2)
+     // You can also find the GreatCircleDistance Distance between two points distance := p.GreatCircleDistance(p2)

      ...
 }